:quality(80))

 They should know your industry

 If your business is regulated by data privacy laws, like HIPAA, they’ll need to be compliant in order for you to be considered compliant.
+They’ll need fully managed IT services that prioritize data protection, anti virus solutions, and defenses against modern cybersecurity threats to strengthen security and keep the business secure.
 The more rules and regulations your business falls under, the more important it is for your managed IT vendor to have experience in your specific industry.

 You should get flexibility

-Not every business will have the same needs, so it’s important for MSPs to provide their clients with customized services.
+Not every business will have the same specific needs, so it’s important for MSPs to provide their clients with customized services.
+The best managed IT support offerings are scalable, fully managed, and flexible enough to grow with you over the long term.
 You should be able to choose the services you want so you don’t end up paying for services you don’t need.
 Each service should also come with levels, when appropriate.
-A good managed IT service provider will scale their services up or down to meet a company’s needs.

 24 hour monitoring is crucial

-Your IT systems should be monitored 24/7, 365 days a year.
-This will be done through a combination of manual monitoring and automated threat detection.
-The automated systems will be put in place and if anything sets off an alarm, it will be routed to someone from the IT team to investigate.
-Threats should be handled immediately before they have time to get further into any of your systems.
+Through continuous infrastructure management, the automated systems will be put in place and if anything sets off an alarm, it will be routed to someone from the IT team to investigate.
+Threats should be handled immediately before they have time to get further into any of your IT systems and affect end users.

 Lightning fast response times

-Unlike an in-house IT team that goes home at night and is off the clock when they leave the office, a great managed IT provider will be available around the clock.
+Unlike an in-house team that goes home at night and is off the clock when they leave the office, a professional service desk delivers responsive support around the clock.
 No matter what time it is, if you need something, they will be there to respond.

-A great managed IT provider will have a guaranteed response time and it will be quick.
+A dependable managed service provider offers a responsive service desk with guaranteed response times.
 While they will probably have team members around the world to ensure their availability, they won’t just forward your calls to a random call center.
 If you call for support, you’ll always be speaking to someone from your managed IT team.
+Effective service desk, desk support, desk services, and help desk functions ensure that end user issues are resolved quickly—whether remotely or on site when necessary.

 They take security and testing seriously